Kalyanruskin/Screen_Gems-Analyzing_Netflix-s_Content/README.md

 ## Data Source

 The project utilizes a dataset reflecting Netflix's content library.
-The dataset is available at data/netflix_content.csv.
+The dataset is available in netflix_titles.csv

 ## Contributing